Evanildo22/portfolio/README.md

             <div class="profile-wrapper wow fadeInRight" data-wow-delay="0.3s">
               <h3>Hi Guys!</h3>
                <p>
-                  As a recent cybersecurity graduate, I am thrilled to introduce myself as someone enthusiastic <br>and eager to make a difference in the
-                  cybersecurity industry.
-With a strong foundation in cybersecurity principles, I am excited to apply my knowledge and skills to real- world scenarios.
+                  As a recent cybersecurity graduate, I am thrilled to introduce myself as someone enthusiastic <br>and eager to make a difference in the cybersecurity industry.
+With a strong foundation in cybersecurity principles, I am excited to apply my knowledge and skills to
+                  real-world scenarios.
                </p>

                <p>
                   I am passionate about staying up-to-date with the lastest cybersecurity trends and technologies and continuously improving my skills.
                   Throughout my academic journey, I have honed my analytical skills, attention to detail, and critical thinking ability.
                </p>
                <br>
                <p>
-                  I am keen to gain practical experience and contribute to the industry by helping organizations protect themselves against cyber threats.
+                  I am keen to gain practical experience and contribute to the industry by helping organizations protect themselves against cyber
-                  My passion for cybersecurity and my education and skills make me a valuable asset to any team.
+                  threats.
+                  Please feel free to reach out to me if you are seeking to incorporate another valuable asset into your team.
                </p>
               <div class="about-profile">
                 <ul class="admin-profile">